Critical Resistance and Abolition in Practice: A Conversation with Premal Dharia

 Time to read

 Premal Dharia is an abolitionist, public defender, and outspoken advocate against the many social and racial injustices of the criminal legal system.
-For this installment of the Centre for Criminology’s new podcast series, master’s students Valencia Scott and Jess Boutchie had the privilege of speaking with Premal about how abolition has influenced her legal practice, political values, and personal identity as a woman of color.
+For this instalment of the Centre for Criminology’s new podcast series, Master’s student Valencia Scott had the privilege of speaking with Premal about how abolition has influenced her legal practice, political values, and personal identity as a woman of color.